 Co-Founder, Homemade Cooking

 At the Homemade Method™, we’ve helped over +1,000 members to lose tens of thousands of pounds, reduce blood sugars, blood pressure and blood cholesterol — without dieting, deprivation or guilt.

 We’ve partnered with Stanford Hospitals, Stanford University and had 7 Medical Clinics refer patients to us.

 We’ve also worked with companies like Google, Hewlett Packard & Da Vita as well as the National Kidney Foundation.

 About the Author

+Anna founded the Homemade Method with a Stanford MD and a team of Nutritionists & Holistic Chefs.
 Anna has Masters Degrees from Stanford & UC Berkeley.
 She is a cooking instructor, a health coach and an author.
-She used to be a full-time lawyer, and was the Australia Young Lawyer of the Year in 2008.
-She also competed in Australian National Ice Skating Championships.
-Anna founded the Homemade Method with a Stanford MD and a team of Nutritionists & Holistic Chefs.
+She was the Australia Young Lawyer of the Year in 2008 and competed in Australian Precision Ice Skating Championships in her teenage years.
 Since 2013, Anna has spent thousands of hours teaching the Homemade Program, including holding workshops for Google Employees, Stanford Hospital & University Employees.
 Anna presented at the Food Summit in 2013, the Food@Work Conference in 2014 and the Berkeley Food Innovation Lab.
 Learn more about Anna.